-69. Some uncertainty existed in the early part of the year in regard to the extent to which funds could be supplied.
+69. Some uncertainty existed in the early part of the year in regard to the Uncertainty about funds.
+Uncertainty about funds.
+Uncertainty about funds.
+Uncertainty about funds.
 The Indian grant was first fixed at 52 lakhs rupees, but in January 1876 it was increased to 67 lakhs.
 The programme of works for the season was not in consequence definitely arranged until September, and there was some retardation of the works.